-Refuge Woman is a political one woman play written by Cash Carraway about the media portrayal of working class women and austerity cuts to domestic violence services.
-It toured the UK in 2018 in collaboration with Camden People’s Theatre, Battersea Arts Centre, TBIJ and Arts Council England.
-It was nominated for various awards including ‘Best Innovation’ at the British Journalism Awards 2018 and won ‘Innovation of the Year’ at the Drum Online Media Awards 2019.
+Refuge Woman is a one woman play written by Cash Carraway about the media portrayal of working class women and austerity cuts to women’s services.
+It toured the UK in 2018 in collaboration with Camden People’s Theatre, Battersea Arts Centre, TBIJ and Arts Council England and was nominated for various awards including ‘Best Innovation’ at the British Journalism Awards 2018 and won ‘Innovation of the Year’ at the Drum Online Media Awards 2019.

 The first full length performance of Refuge Woman took place on 13th July 2018 at Camden People’s Theatre and was directed by Conrad Murray.
 It is currently being adapted for television.